-How We Feel
+How Women Feel About Training

 Want another example of pathos and how women and men differ in the firearms classroom?
 Here’s a powerful experience from a friend of mine.
 She wasn’t unlike the other students in her basic firearms class.
 She was a mother, wife, businesswoman and sister.
 And she was taking the class with some friends and family members to gain knowledge about guns and overcome some of the fear that went along with her lack of knowledge and training.

 My friend had been filled with apprehension during the entire class.
 Guns were not her “thing.”
-She had not been brought up around them, and she’d never shot one before.
+She had not been brought up around them.
+And she’d never shot one before.
 She soaked up as much information as she could, but she felt the knot in her stomach get tighter and tighter as they got closer and closer to the time when they would be discharging their firearms.
 Just when she thought she’d overcome that anxiety, the words of her instructor hit home — hard.
-Standing there at the line of fire, gun in hand, she came face to face with a thought she hadn’t really allowed into her head before: the thought of taking another’s life.
+Standing there at the line of fire, gun in hand, she came face to face with a thought she hadn’t really allowed into her head before: taking another’s life.
 And when she stared ahead at that silhouette, she imagined the agonizing moment of taking aim and pulling the trigger on a fellow human being.

 The instructor was shocked and unsure how to proceed.
 Clearly, this experience was more than my friend had been prepared for … and more than she was ready to deal with in a fleeting moment.
 This student needed time to come to terms with and accept the certainty and the significance of utilizing a firearm for personal protection.
 It was an important lesson learned that day for the student and the teacher.